Phil Gridelet

 Philip Gridelet (born 30 April 1967) is an English former footballer, who played 192 games in the Football League for Barnsley, Rotherham United and Southend United from 1990 to 1999.

 Career

 Playing career

 He played for Hendon and Barnet, before moving to Barnsley in 1990 for a fee of £175,000.
 He made six appearances in the League for Barnsley before moving to Rotherham United in March 1993.
 Gridelet signed for Southend United in September 1993, where he stayed for six-years making 177 appearances, scoring nine goals in the Football League.
 He then moved to Woking in December 1998, after a short spell with Stevenage Borough.
 Gridelet later joined Bishop's Stortford, before moving to Harrow Borough in October 2001.

 Coaching career

 Gridelet later moved into coaching with Harrow Borough, before leaving in March 2006.
 In June 2006, he was appointed as assistant-manager of Conference South club, Hayes.

+Edge FA

+Phil Gridelet is the academy director for St Albans based football academy, Edge FA.

+Phil has gained the UEFA A coaches license, which he uses to continuously help young players from all levels progress with their football development and careers, introducing them to local and professional clubs, and ensuring that all children, both boys and girls, enjoy playing football.